noahcoolboy/toucan-track/README.md

 ### Tips
 * Unable to get a good intrinsic calibration?
+  * Stick the calibration pattern on a flat surface (like cardboard)!
+Holding the paper by hand will cause calibration issues.
   * Increase `mono_calibration_frames`.
 This will take more pictures of the calibration pattern, and therefore increase calibration accuracy.
   * Make sure the calibration pattern isn't too far or close to the camera, the checkerboard won't be detected otherwise!
   * Turn off `assume_accurate` so you can manually review the detected checkerboard points.
   * Try putting the calibration pattern at different distances and angles from the camera.
 * Unable to get a good extrinsic calibration?
+  * Stick the calibration pattern on a flat surface (like cardboard)!
+Holding the paper by hand will cause calibration issues.
   * Print out the calibration pattern on a bigger paper!
 It's possible the cameras aren't able to detect the pattern as it is too small.
   * Make sure to have measured and configured `checkerboard_columns`, `checkerboard_rows` and `checkerboard_box_size_scale` correctly.
   * Try putting the calibration pattern at different distances and angles from the cameras.
 * Unable to get a good origin calibration?
+  * Make sure the aruco marker is perfectly flat (on the ground or on a flat surface).
   * Put the aruco marker as close as possible to the cameras, while still staying perfectly flat.
 (Eg. [like this](https://user-images.githubusercontent.com/46800081/220600125-41898c07-ae69-418e-b9ae-4a79d0f7e601.png))
   * Make sure the blue line points towards the direction you would normally face when playing VRChat.
   * Make sure to measure and configure `aruco_size` correctly!